Voxelizer easily allows you to generate paths for your laser toolhead, in this article we will look at the specific workflow.

-In the Scene editor, under the Material tab, you can first of all set the dimensions and position of your chunk of material:
+In the Scene editor, under the Material tab, the first step is to set the dimensions and the position of your material:

-The Drawing tool tab offers you the possibility to add simple shapes and text to your drawing.
+The Drawing tool tab offers the possibility to add simple shapes and text to your drawing.

 Once you click next you are in the Settings Editor.
-Here you will set up the commands to send to your laser.
+Here you can set up the commands to send to your laser.

-In the second tab there are the Laser material settings: here you can create and modify materials by setting the speed of the laser head while burning (work speed) and its cooling time before traveling (Cooling time).
+In the second tab shows the Laser material settings: here you can create and modify materials by setting the speed of the laser head while burning (work speed) and its cooling time before traveling (Cooling time).

 The first tab is the Laser Settings tab.
-Here you will provide the operations for your laser.
+Here you will provide the operation parameters for your laser.

-On top there are the Laser settings, here you choose the material you are working with (with the parameters set in the previous step) together with speed of the head while not burning (travel speed) and the safe height for travel above the material.
+On top there are the Laser settings, here you choose the material you are working with (with the parameters set in the previous step), the speed of the head while not burning (travel speed) and the safe height for travel above the material.

 There are three kind of operations: Engrave, Hatching inside, Hatching outside:

 - Engrave: Engraves the contour of the path, in one or more repeats.